rpoliselit/poloniex_python/README.md

 ```

 ## 2 - Public methods
-These methods work without signature, i.e. it is not mandatory the Poloniex credentials in order to use them.
+These methods work without signature, i.e. the Poloniex credentials are NOT mandatory.

 ### 2.1 - Ticker
 Retrieves summary information for each `symbol` listed on the exchange.
 Each `symbol` in Poloniex is written in capital letters as `CURRENCY_ASSET`.
-For instance `BTC_LTC`, BTC is used as currency to buy a given asset, LTC.
+For instance `BTC_LTC`, `BTC` is used as currency to buy a given asset, `LTC`.

 Parameter | Mandatory
 --------- | ---------